Comparing Atlas Technical Consultants (ATCX) and Its Competitors

 |2.45

-Atlas Technical Consultants presently has a consensus target price of $12.25, indicating a potential upside of 24.73%.
-As a group, “Management consulting services” companies have a potential upside of 16.16%.
-Given Atlas Technical Consultants’ stronger consensus rating and higher probable upside, analysts plainly believe Atlas Technical Consultants is more favorable than its competitors.
+Atlas Technical Consultants currently has a consensus price target of $12.25, indicating a potential upside of 30.18%.
+As a group, “Management consulting services” companies have a potential upside of 13.69%.
+Given Atlas Technical Consultants’ stronger consensus rating and higher probable upside, analysts clearly believe Atlas Technical Consultants is more favorable than its competitors.

 Summary